angr/angr-doc/docs/loading.md

 # A list of paths we can additionally search for shared libraries
 >>> load_options['custom_ld_path'] = ['/my/fav/libs']

-# Whether libraries with different version numbers in the filename will be considered equivilant, for example libc.so.6 and libc.so.0
+# Whether libraries with different version numbers in the filename will be considered equivalent, for example libc.so.6 and libc.so.0
 >>> load_options['ignore_import_version_numbers'] = False

 # The alignment to use for rebasing shared objects